Convex geometry over ordered hyperfields: Hemispace separation and the Kakutani property

 \begin{example} Figure~\ref{fig:three-hemi-examples} gives three examples of hemispaces in $\SS^2$.
 Figure \ref{fig:hemi-half} depicts complementary hemispaces that are also halfspaces: $\HS(-X_2)$ is precisely the blue region.
 Figure \ref{fig:hemi-not-half} presents complementary hemispaces which cannot be constructed as halfspaces.
 Finally, Figure \ref{fig:half-not-hemi} describes a halfspace and its complement which are not complementary hemispaces.
 Explicitly, the green halfspace contains both $(-\1,\1)$ and $(\1,-\1)$.
 As $(-\1,\1) \boxplus (\1,-\1) = \SS^2$ is not contained in the green halfspace, it cannot be convex.

 \end{example}

-We now gives our main theorem of this section: any two disjoint convex sets can be separated by hemispaces over factor hyperfields.
-This generalises~\cite[Theorem 3.3]{LS} surrounding hemispace separation in signed tropical convexity. \begin{theorem}(Kakutani Property) Let $\HH = \FF/U$ be an ordered factor hyperfield.
+We now give our main theorem of this section: any two disjoint convex sets can be separated by hemispaces over quotient hyperfields.
+This generalises~\cite[Theorem 3.3]{LS} surrounding hemispace separation in signed tropical convexity. \begin{theorem}(Kakutani Property) Let $\HH = \FF/U$ be an ordered quotient hyperfield.
 If $A,B \subseteq \HH^d$ are two disjoint convex sets, then there exists a hemispace $X \subseteq \HH^d$ such that $A \subseteq X$ and $B \subseteq X^c$. \end{theorem}

 \begin{example} The Kakutani property is depicted in two cases over $\SS^2$ in Figures \ref{fig:kak-ex-1} and \ref{fig:kak-ex-2}.
 The grey regions indicate the two disjoint convex sets and the green and blue regions are the complementary hemispaces used to separate.